 The last step is to develop hourly charging demand for subsequent power system analyses and modelling purposes.
-The EV charging profile, which is a representation of when and how EVs are charged, is applied to the annual energy demands from the preceding step to arrive at the hourly demand forecast.
-EVs are a flexible end use that practically can be charged any time when not on the move, which represents over 90% of time.
-Customer preference, battery size and status, driving conditions, time-of-use electricity rate, and active EV charging load management programs are among factors affecting charging profile.
-The flexibility of EV charging load makes it possible to manage the load.
-To avoid the needs of significant additional generation and transmission capacity, EV charging must be managed.
-As such, the APO adopts a managed charging profile constructed in a recent consultant study.
-Conceptually, EV charging demand is characterized into two portions, manageable demand and unmanageable demand.
-It is assumed that manageable demand only occurs outside system peak periods.
-The EV charging profile carries an inherent high uncertainty and has a big impact on power system peaks and capacity needs.
-More studies on EV charging will inform the updates in future APOs.
+The EV charging profile, which is a representation of when and how EVs are charged, is applied to the annual energy demands from the preceding steps to arrive hourly demand forecast.
+EV is a flexible end use that practically can be charged any time when not in move, which represents majority of time.
+Customer preference, battery size and status, driving conditions, the Time-of-Use and Ultra-Low Overnight electricity rate, and active EV charging load management programs are among factors affecting charging profile.
+The flexibility of EV charging load carries an inherent high uncertainty and challenge to forecast.
+At the same time, the flexibility makes it possible to manage the load to contribute to power system planning and operation needs.
+The APO adopts a managed charging profile constructed in a recent consultant study, which assumed that a portion of EV charging demands occur outside system peak periods.

-4.3.2 Rail Transit Electrification
+4.3.2 New Rail Transit Projects

 A few rail transit electrification projects are at various stages in Ontario, including the Metrolinx GO Transit rail system, nine light rail transit projects, and subway lines in the Greater Toronto Area.
 These projects, when in operation, are expected to have an annual energy demand of 2.4 TWh.
-The ION rapid transit project connecting Kitchener and Waterloo and the Confederation line in Ottawa have been in service since 2019.
+The ION rapid transit project connecting Kitchener and Waterloo, and the Confederation line in Ottawa, have been in service since 2019.
 Another seven light rail transit projects are under construction or being planned.
-Early work on new rail projects, including the planned Metrolinx Ontario Line and two Toronto Transit Commission subway line extensions in the GTA, is underway.
-The electrification of Metroxlinx GO Transit rail corridors is another multi-year project for which the procurement process is underway.
+Early work on new rail projects, including the Ontario Line and two Toronto Transit Commission subway line extensions in the GTA, is underway.
+Electrifying Metroxlinx GO Transit rail corridors is a multi-year project and construction is underway.

-Electricity demand arising from rail transit electrification is estimated and included in the demand forecast based on the most recent available plans and schedules.
+Electricity demand arising from the new rail transit electrification is estimated and included in the demand forecast based on most recently available plans and schedules.
 A couple of these projects are at the early planning stage with little information on electricity requirements.
-The IESO will update its rail transit electrification electricity demand projection in future APOs, both in terms of magnitude and timing, when more information becomes available.
+The IESO will update its rail transit electrification electricity demand projection, both in terms of magnitude and timing, when more information becomes available.